-- PLEASE NOTE: The Chair and/or Co-Chairs must also complete and sign page 2.
-6. All test results including failure in any one of the required examinations, should be - reported.
-Failure in the comprehensive examinations is considered final unless the student petitions for a re-examination, the supervisory committee and the head of the academic unit recommend, and the Vice Provost for the Graduate College approves the re-examination. - Candidacy.
+- Comprehensive Exams.
+Before the exams the student should have an approved PLEASE NOTE: The Chair and/or Co-Chairs must also complete and sign page 2. iPOS and full committee appointed.
+The supervisory committee listed below should match the approved Plan of Study. - 2.
+Part II.
+After the exams the Committee Chair will fill in Part II with the dates you passed your exams. - 3.
+Part III.
+The examining committee members complete Part III by signing the form and indicating their votes of Passed or Failed. - 4.
+Part IV.
+The Head of the Academic Unit completes Part IV noting the final result of the examinations.
+The final result is based on a majority vote. - 5.
+Part V. If student is completing their Dissertation Prospectus at the same time as the - 6.
+All test results including failure in any one of the required examinations, should be reported.
+Failure in the comprehensive examinations is considered final unless the student petitions for a re-examination, the supervisory committee and the head of the academic unit recommend, and the Vice Provost for the Graduate College approves the re-examination. - 7.
+Candidacy.
 Upon successful completion of Comprehensive Exams and Dissertation Prospectus, the Vice Provost for the Graduate College will send you a letter (viewable in your My ASU) showing you have advanced to candidacy.

-Part I: Student Information - NAME OF STUDENT (Last name, first name, middle) tile Gto tolle 10 DIGIT ASU AFFILIATE ID# !
-PHILOSOPHY Huma.
-Al Di mensions of Scier and Technology Part II: Examination Dates (MM/DD/YY) - to be by Comp ttee C hair ATE ORAL COMPREHENSIVE EXAMINATION T ATE WRITTEN COMPREHEN SIVE EXAMINATION TAKEN Part III: Examination Result s / PLEASE TYPE NAMES OF COMMIT TEE GNATURES SED (Ý) FAILED (√) CHAIR MEMBER Part IV: Final Results - to be e completed by the He ead of the Academic Unit PART IV: Final Results - to be OF A ADEMIC UNIT DATE Part V: Appro al of the tation Prospectus TITLE OF THE DISSERTA DATE: (MM/DD/YY) PLEASE TYPE NAME ES OF COMMITTEE SIGN ATURES PASSED FAILED CHAIR MEMBER П
+Part I: Student Information - to be completed by the Student

+NAME OF STUDENT (Last name, first name, middle initial) 10 DIGIT ASU AFFILIATE ID# DOCTOR OF M PHILOSOPHY al Dimensions of Scier and Technology Huma Part II: Examination Dates (MM/DD/YY) - to be Jmp by Comn ttee Chair DATE ORAL COMPREHENSIVE EXAMINATION TAKEN ATE WRITTEN COMPREHENSIVE EXAMINATION TAKEN Part III: Examination Results SED FAILED PLEASE TYPE NAMES OF COMMITTEE GNATURES (1) (√) CHAIR MEMBER $\square$ MEMBER MEMBER MEMBER MEMBER

+Internet the Head of the Academic Un Part IV.
+Final Results - to be

+PASSED FAILED SINNATURE, HEAD OF A A DATE

+Part V: Approval of the tati n Prospectus

+TITLE OF THE DISSERT,

+DATE: (MM/DD/YY)

+PLEASE TYPE NAMES OF COMMITTEE SIGNATURES PASSED (√) FAILED (√)

+CHAIR

+MEMBER